super-dainiu/siu/README.md

 ```

 #### ShapeProp
-``ShapeProp`` is another important feature of Colossal-AI's auto-parallel system.
 Both Tensor Parallel and Activation Checkpoint solvers need to know the shape information ahead of time.
 Unlike PyTorch's implementation, this ``ShapeProp`` can be executed under MetaTensorMode.
 With this, all the preparation for auto-parallel solvers can be done in milliseconds.

 If a ``Graph`` is modified with some non-PyTorch functions, such as fused operands, you can register the shape propagation rule with the decorator.